webdriverio-community/node-geckodriver/README.md

 # Other Browser Driver

-If you also look for other browser driver NPM wrappers, you can find them here:
+If you also look for other browser driver npm wrappers, you can find them here:

 - Chrome: [giggio/node-chromedriver](https://github.com/giggio/node-chromedriver)
 - Microsoft Edge: [webdriverio-community/node-edgedriver](https://github.com/webdriverio-community/node-edgedriver)